lets-fiware/FIWARE-Big-Bang/README.md

 The FIWARE Big Bang allows you to install FIWARE Generic enablers easily into your virtual machine in the cloud.
 FI-BB stands for FIWARE Big Bang.

-## Requirements

--   A virtual machine with a public IP address (global IP address) or a virtual machine that can be accessed from the Internet via a network equipment
--   An own domain name
--   Ports exposed on the internet
-    -   443 (HTTPS)
-    -   80 (HTTP)
-    -   1883 when enabling MQTT
-    -   8883 when enabling MQTT TLS
--   Supported Linux distribution
-    -   Ubuntu 20.04 (Recommended Linux distribution)
-    -   Ubuntu 18.04
-    -   CentOS 7, 8

 ## Supported FIWARE GEs and third-party open source software

 ### Supported FIWARE GEs